 (A) Scope of rule.
-This rule governs the practice and procedure before administrative law judges appointed by the Ohio civil rights commission.
+This rule governs the practice and procedure of administrative hearings conducted by the commission.

 (C) Appearances of parties.

-(1) As soon as practicable after the issuance of a complaint the commission and respondent shall each designate in writing one person to act as their representative for all matters relevant to the complaint and hearing.
-Copies of appearances shall be filed with the administrative law judge and served on all parties.
-Appearances shall include the addresses and telephone numbers of all representatives.
+(1) As soon as practicable after the issuance of a complaint and the notice of hearing the commission and respondent shall each designate in writing one person to act as their representative for all matters relevant to the complaint and hearing.
+A copy of this designation shall be filed with the administrative law judge and served on all parties.
+The designation shall include the address, email address and telephone and facsimile numbers of all representatives.

-(2) An attorney may not withdraw his or her appearance for a party without leave of the administrative law judge.
+(2) An attorney may not withdraw his or her designation for a party without leave of the administrative law judge.

-(3) Pursuant to rule two of the "Rules for the Government of the Bar of Ohio of the supreme court of Ohio," an attorney who is not admitted to practice law in Ohio may be granted leave to appear on behalf of a party on a pro hac vice basis upon the filing of a motion indicating the attorney is admitted to practice in any of the several states.
+(3) An attorney who is not admitted to practice law in Ohio may be granted leave to appear on behalf of a party on a pro hac vice basis after they have satisfied the requirements specified by the supreme court of Ohio.

 (4) The complainant shall be a party to the proceeding and may be present at the hearing.
-The respondent may appear at the hearing through one designated representative of the respondent.
-Except as provided under paragraph (F) of rule 4112-3-06 of the Administrative Code, the respondent may examine and cross-examine witnesses and the complainant, and may submit oral testimony and other evidence.
-Complainant and respondent's representative may be called to testify or he cross-examined by opposing counsel and may sit at the respective counsel tables despite a separation of witnesses.
+Each respondent may appear at the hearing through one designated representative .
+Except as provided under paragraph (F) of rule 4112-3-06 of the Administrative Code, the respondent may examine and cross-examine witnesses and the complainant, and may introduce documentary or other evidence.
+Complainant and respondent's representative may be called to testify or be cross-examined by opposing counsel and may sit at the respective counsel tables despite a separation of witnesses.

 (E) Pre-hearing conferences.
-At any time before the hearing begins, the administrative law judge may direct the parties or their counsel to participate in one or more pre-hearing conferences or to submit pre-hearing memoranda, or both.
+At any time before the hearing begins, the administrative law judge may direct the parties to participate in one or more pre-hearing conferences, submit pre-hearing memoranda or both.
 The pre-hearing conference may be conducted by telephone or at any place selected by the administrative law judge.

 (1) The purpose of such conference shall be to simplify and clarify the issues and to address any other matter that will tend to expedite the proceedings, including the avoidance of undue repetition or complication in the presentation of evidence or argument.
 These matters may include but are not limited to:

-(h) The disclosure of the names and addresses of witnesses.
-Such disclosure may be withheld for good cause shown, up to five days prior to hearing.
+(h) The disclosure of the names and addresses of witnesses;

-(i) The exchange of documents intended to be offered in evidence.
+(i) The exchange of documents intended to be offered in evidence; and

 (j) The possibility of settlement.